 UConn's New Assistant Head Coach brings a wealth of experience to Storrs

 He and UConn head coach Bob Diaco have strong ties -- Patterson was a member of the Iowa coaching staff when Diaco played for the Hawkeyes from 1992-95 and then was a graduate assistant coach from 1996-97.
 While the head coach at Western Illinois, Patterson hired Diaco to his first full-time coaching position in 1999; one year later, Western Illinois won the Gateway Football Conference championship with Patterson and Diaco on the sidelines.

-Most recently, Patterson served as the quarterbacks coach and recruiting coordinator at Buffalo for the past three seasons.
+Patterson served as the quarterbacks coach and recruiting coordinator at Buffalo from 2010-13 before coming to UConn.
 Patterson helped lead Buffalo to an appearance in the Famous Idaho Potato Bowl this past season as quarterback Joe Licata passed for 2,824 yards and 24 touchdowns.
 In 2012, both Alex Zordich and Licata posted good numbers as Zordich threw for 1,254 yards and nine touchdowns while Licata passed for 1,045 yards and seven touchdowns.